Ice shove: Arctic ice and climate change

 As described above, ice shove events occur due to deformation of land-fast ice, ice that is anchored to the coast.
 Land-fast ice grows either locally or by merging with drift ice.
 In the Arctic, the Transpolar Drift Stream and the Beaufort Gyre are mostly responsible for sea ice transport.
 In the Beaufort Gyre, surface ice transport is westward directed towards the Alaskan coast, hence being a driver in fast ice growth.
 The last decades a decline in Arctic ice cover has been observed.
 Land-fast ice forms later and withdraws earlier, leading to more open water days.
 Open waters lead to longer wind fetch, which in turn produces more energetic waves near coastal zones, increasing fast ice erosion.
 The loss of sea ice directly results in a lower surface albedo and thus higher Arctic temperatures.
 These climate change related processes may lead to higher occurrence of ice shove events.

 Ice shoves commonly occur in late autumn or early spring, when ice is relatively unstable due to higher temperatures.
 They can also occur in mid-winter, as shown by the 2016 ice shove event at Cape Espenberg, Alaska.
 A strong low-pressure area resulted in favourable conditions for an ice shove.
 Ice shoves can still occur when there are ice-free summers in the Arctic, which studies suggest can happen occasionally as soon as 2050.
 In the case of no future reduction of carbon dioxide emission it is suggested that ice-free Arctic winters are also possible, potentially leading to a reduction of Arctic ice shove occurrences in those years.
 However, these temporal changes and their effect on ice shoves are still subject to discussion.
 This is namely highly dependent on the location and timing of ice-free conditions.

 Ice shoves are not confined to just polar latitudes; they also occur in the higher mid-latitudes.
 If a longer cold spell, which is often related to the polar vortex, allows ice to grow locally in a larger body of water, followed by sudden warming and strong winds, ice shoves can appear in a similar fashion as in Arctic regions.
 Arctic sea ice decline is also linked to the slowdown of the Atlantic Meridional Overturning Circulation (AMOC) due to fresh water and temperature anomalies.
 Due to complex ocean-atmosphere interactions, this can lead to higher storm activity in the mid-latitudes.
-This change would give more favourable conditions for ice shove events to occur at mid-latitudes, though no research has been done on this subject.
+This change could potentially give more favourable conditions for ice shove events to occur at mid-latitudes, though no research has been done on this subject.